Kiss Me Once: Production and recording sessions

 Sia was an executive producer for the album.

 Minogue began initial sessions for the album in January 2012 in London and Los Angeles.
 From March to July, Minogue used Twitter to announce collaborations with Norwegian team Stargate, American producer Darkchild, American rapper Brooke Candy, MNDR, and American musician and producer will.i.am.
 On May 27, one day before her 45th birthday, Minogue teased an "interesting" collaboration, which was later revealed to be a duet with Spanish singer Enrique Iglesias.

 In February 2014, Minogue confirmed Sia as the album's executive co-producer.
 Minogue stated in an interview with American website Idolator that "I got on with her so well...
 I asked her if she would executive-produce.
 I was hoping she would say yes.
 I didn't know if it was something she had done or was interested in, or if maybe she just preferred writing and doing her own music."
 That same month, she commented to American Billboard magazine; "I felt like I needed a new landscape, and once you've got your feet on the ground you're raring to go. [...]
 So far the support has been great, and it's just another part of this amalgamation of 'new' that I had wished for and was struck by."

 Minogue further collaborated with a number of songwriters and producers, including Sia, Cutfather, Greg Kurstin, Pharrell Williams, and MNEK.
 The majority of the album was recorded between Los Angeles and New York City, with additional recording and mixing done in London.
-In an interview with The Huffington Post, Minogue revealed that she and Furler had recorded several tracks for her previous album Aphrodite that did not make the final cut.
+In an interview with The Huffington Post, Minogue revealed that she and Sia had recorded several tracks for her previous album Aphrodite that did not make the final cut.
 Minogue recalled that the number of recordings was divided into "three albums" in "three genres": a "pure pop" album, a "dancy-urban" album, and an "indie" album.
-She also stated that she and Furler chose songs from each that they felt represented Kiss Me Once at the time.
+She also stated that she and Sia chose songs from each that they felt represented Kiss Me Once at the time.
 In terms of the recording process, she said, "Compared to my early days, I'm really comfortable in the studio."
 My leads, backing vocals, and harmonies are all recorded quickly.
 That makes me feel like a machine."